 Aspartame is an artificial sweetener that is 180-200 times sweeter than table sugar (sucrose).
-It was discovered in 1965 by James M. Schlatter and was approved by the FDA as a food additive in 1983 for use in diet sodas.
-Now, aspartame is found in a wide variety of low-calorie foods.
+Aspartame was discovered in 1965 by James M. Schlatter and was approved by the FDA as a food additive in 1983 for use in diet sodas.
+Aspartame is found in a wide variety of low-calorie foods.

-Because Aspartame is nearly 200 times sweeter than sugar, very little is needed to sweeten foods.
-This means less aspartame is consumed, plus aspartame contains only 4 calories per gram.
+Aspartame can be used as a low calorie alternative to table sugar.
+Because aspartame is nearly 200 times sweeter than sugar, very little is needed to sweeten foods.

 - Low calories

 - Less is needed to sweeten foods than with sugar

 |% Daily Value*|

 |Saturated Fat 0g||0%|

 |Dietary Fiber 0g|

 |Total Sugars <1g|